-As of 2019, there are at least ten genetic variations that have been confidently associated with a higher risk of addiction.
-The majority are involved with dopamine-related pathways and also correlate with measures of impulsivity and compulsivity.
+It’s important to note that just because someone in your family has a substance use disorder doesn’t mean that gene was passed on to you.
+There’s also no specific “addiction gene.”
+As of 2019, there are at least 10 genetic variations that have been confidently associated with a higher risk of addiction.
+The majority affect dopamine-related pathways and also correlate with measures of impulsivity and compulsivity.
 In people with all these ‘risk variations,’ there is a very strong association with a clinical diagnosis of alcohol dependence.

 Addiction is most likely to first appear in the late teens and early adulthood.
 But, it is an affliction that can strike at any time, to anyone.
 Knowing if you have a genetic predisposition may help direct lifestyle decisions and take appropriate precautions.
 However, while addiction does run in the family, there are a million factors that might have held it at bay for previous generations.